 The Town Council recognizes it is not possible to define what may or may not be required in the many unique circumstances which will occur in the Historic District.
 It is therefore impossible to define by ordinance precisely how to apply the Historic District Ordinance to these type situations.
 These Guidelines are the result of mature consideration by the Town Council after input and comment by the public, the ARB, the Planning Commission and the residents of the Town.
-These Guidelines shall have the legal force of a town ordinance and shall provide the legal framework for achieving the purposes of the Historic District.
-By application of these Guidelines and the Historic District District Ordinance, relevant matters will be decided in a consistent fashion.
+These Guidelines shall have the legal force of a town ordinance and shall provide the legal framework for achieving the purposes of the Historic District Ordinance and the preservation of the Town's historic resources in the Historic District.
+By application of these Guidelines and the Historic District Ordinance, relevant matters will be decided in a consistent fashion.
 These Guidelines also provide important guidance to property owners within the Historic District.